-1. If drawn in excess of \$400mm, MEG is required to maintain a quarterly first lien net leverage ratio (first lien net debt less cash on hand to last twelve-month EBITDA) of 3.5x or less.

-2. Net Debt is a capital management measure, defined as Long-Term Debt less cash and cash equivalents.
-Refer to Disclosure Advisories for further information.

-3. On March 3 MEG issued a notice to redeem US\$171mm in second lien notes which was completed in April 2022.

-4. Comparison based on oil and gas peers with enterprise value greater than \$3bn and gas weighting less than 50%, including Baytex, Canadian Natural, Cenovus, Crescent Point, Enerplus, Imperial, Suncor, Vermillion and Whitecap.

-5. Weighted average maturity calculation assumes revolver is fully drawn; excludes accordion features.
+- 1. If drawn in excess of 50% or \$300mm, MEG is required to maintain a first lien net debt to last 12-month EBITDA ratio of 3.5x or less. - 2.
+Net Debt is a capital management measure, defined as Long-Term Debt less cash and cash equivalents.
+Refer to Disclosure Advisories for further information. - 3.
+Net debt as of June 30, 2022. - 4.
+Comparison based on oil and gas peers with enterprise value greater than \$3bn and gas weighting less than 50%, including Baytex, Canadian Natural, Cenovus, Crescent Point, Enerplus, Imperial, Suncor, Vermillion and Whitecap. - 5.
+Weighted average maturity calculation assumes revolver is fully drawn; excludes accordion features.